sarveshshinde1606/sarveshshinde1606/README.md

 I build backend systems and intelligent web applications.

-If I learn something new, I build something with it.

 My main tech stack is Python, Django, and C++.
 I enjoy designing scalable APIs and working on system-level projects.